Agent-assisted automation

-Agent-assisted automation is a type of call center technology that automates elements of what the call center agent 1) does with his/her desktop tools and/or 2) says to customers during the call using pre-recorded audio.
+Agent-assisted automation is a type of call center technology that automates elements of what call center agents do with their desktop tools and say to customers during calls using pre-recorded audio.
 It is a relatively new category of call center technology that shows promise in improving call center productivity and compliance.

 Types of agent-assisted automation

 Pre-recorded audio

-Pre-recorded audio (sometimes referred to as soundboard (computer program) or as soundboard technology) is another form of agent-assisted automation.
-The purpose of using pre-recorded messages is to increase the probability (and in some cases error-proof the process so) that the right information is provided to customers at the right time.
-The required disclosures are pre-recorded to ensure accuracy and understandability.
-By integrating the recordings with the customer relationship management software, the right combination of disclosures can be played based on the combination of goods and services the customer purchased.
-The integration with the customer relationship management software also ensures that the order cannot be submitted until the disclosures are played, essentially error-proofing (poka-yoke) the process of ensuring the customer gets all the required consumer protection information.
+Pre-recorded audio (often employed through a soundboard) is a form of agent-assisted automation.
+Pre-recorded messages are used to make sure that the right information is provided to customers at the right time.
+The required disclosures are pre-recorded to ensure accuracy and clarity.
+By integrating the recordings with customer relationship management software, the right combination of disclosures can be played based on the combination of goods and services the customer purchased.
+Integration with customer relationship management software also ensures that the order cannot be submitted until the disclosures are played, ensuring that customers receive all the required consumer protection information.

 Phone surveys are ideal applications of this technology.
-Whether surveying market preferences or political views, the pre-recorded audio with an agent listening allows the questions to be asked in the same way every time, uninfluenced by the agents' fatigue levels, accents, or their own views.
+Pre-recorded audio allows survey questions to be asked in the same way every time, uninfluenced by the agents' fatigue levels, accents, or personal views.